United States Postal Service: Fleet

 The number of gallons of fuel used in 2009 was 444 million, at a cost of US$1.1 billion.
 For every penny increase in the national average price of gasoline, the USPS spends an extra US$8 million per year to fuel its fleet.
-Starting in 2026, all delivery truck purchases are scheduled to be electric vehicles, partly in response to criticism from the Environmental Protection Agency and an environmental lawsuit.

 The fleet is notable in that many of its vehicles are right-hand drive, an arrangement intended to give drivers the easiest access to roadside mailboxes.
 Some rural letter carriers use personal vehicles.
 All contractors use personal vehicles.
 Standard postal-owned vehicles do not have license plates.
 These vehicles are identified by a seven-digit number displayed on the front and rear.